bonillas/arrayO/README.md

 # ArrayO.js - What is it?

+As a Javascript Developer, have you ever tried to run an  MAP, FILTER, SORT or REUCE method on an Object?...Neither have I ( :P ), but anyways I created this library for that.

- Library for using the HighOrder Javascript Array functions  like Filter, Map, Sort  and Reduce but in Objects.
+This library is for using the HighOrder Javascript Array functions  like Filter, Map, Sort  and Reduce but in Objects.

 # Getting started